fanicia/security-notes/notes/misc.md

 ```
 impacket-smbserver SHARE $(pwd) -smb2support -user ${SOME_USERNAME} -password ${SOME_PW}
 ```
 (Note that this makes a public server.
-Only use this in CTF scenarios in private networks).
+Only without setting user/password in CTF scenarios in private networks).